Subject guide to library related topics.

 LibSmart II: Literature Searching for Systematic Reviews

-LibSmart II is a self-enrol course on Learn, one of the modules of which is designed to provide guidance on what literature searching methods are relevant for robust systematic reviews:
+Literature Searching for Systematic Reviews is a module on Learn's LibSmart II course and is designed to provide guidance on what literature searching methods are relevant for robust systematic reviews:

 The first time you use this resource, you need to register to create account so that your progress may be recorded and you can pick up where you left off.
 There is a two-stage registration process – if you already have a Cochrane account, you can skip the first step.